-All-a-flutter farm is owned by a young man named Brandon Aker.
-Tim and Donna Pless started the business in 2001 on their farm, located in the Piedmont Triad area of North Carolina.
-This little piece of heaven is the ideal place to raise beautiful Monarch butterflies.
-While the areas around the farm have long since been industrialized, our acreage is still home to an old barn, guinea hens, deer, racoons, turkeys, a bluetick hound and all sorts of wildlife.
-It's a simple life that we all love.
+The farm is owned by Brandon & Nora Aker.
+Brandon’s mother Donna & step-father Tim started All-A-Flutter as a side business in 2001 on the family farm, located in the Piedmont Triad area of North Carolina.
+In 2007, the business and land changed ownership to Brandon Aker.
+With Brandon’s love for business and the farm grounds All-A-Flutter Farms LLC flourished in his capable, dedicated hands – growing to what it is today.
+This little piece of heaven is the ideal place to raise beautiful Monarch butterflies as well as a vast array of host & nectar plants.
+While the areas around the farm have long since been industrialized, the acreage is still home to an old barn, guinea hens, deer, racoons, turkeys, a bluetick hound and all sorts of wildlife.
+The farm is truly a labor of love!

 What We Believe